iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlParameters.md

 ## Positional parameters

-Positional parameter are bind by position from left to right.
+Positional parameters are bound by position from left to right.

 Syntax: `?`